snacktavish/TreeUpdatingComparison/TreeComparison.md

    $ python  get_dates.py --ott-ids 970153 675102 937560 --output lizard_ages
 ```

+Open 'lizard_ages_dates.txt'.

+**Q** *What are the maximum and minimum age estimates for the root of this three taxon tree?*

+**Q** *Is there overlap between the age estimates for the root and for the internal node?*

+You can also gather node age data for a single taxon.

 ```
    $ python  get_dates.py --ott-ids 675102 --output python_ages
 ```

-There is also an R-package to gather date information and estimate dated trees, Datelife, available online at datelife.opentreeoflife.org.
+There is also an R-package to gather date information and estimate dated trees, Datelife, available online at (datelife.opentreeoflife.org).